dacabdi/quiznet-v2/README.md

 4. The `choice-character` value is a unique a-z character, the choices must be in alphabetic order, and the first choice must be `a`.
 5. The `correct-answer` provided must exist in the set of choices.

-Expect an error response if any of this rules is violated.
-The error is likely to indicate what kind of violation took place by providing information in the `extra` field of the error response.
+Upon success, the server will reply with an `OK` containing the id of the newly posted question on the body of the response.
+Expect an error response if one or more of these rules are violated.
+Specifically, an attempt to post a question with an id that already exists will return a `USEDID` error.
+Any other violation is likely to provide further information by wrapping the inner exception in the `extra` field of the error response.

 ##### DELETE #####